adminadminctf/ctf/qualsjordtunis2018-transposed.md

     msg = res
 print msg
 ```
 In hindsight this challenge was quite easy and it took me much longer than it should have.
 Most of the time was spent trying to wrap my head around inverting string operations, such as ```msg[0::2] ``` , which may be not too usual for everyone.
-So lets step through the code quickly:
+So lets step through the code quickly.

+## Analysis of encryption code

 At first, a random permutation of the first seven positive integers (e.g. ```[5, 6, 1, 3, 2, 0, 4]```)  is created.
 Then the cleartext flag is read from a text file and padded with ```.``` such that the length of the padded flag is at least 14 and divisible by 7 (i.e. 14, 21, 28,...).